efernandezpascual/anthropogenic/doc/manuscript.md

 2009](#ref-RN5379)), we identified 652 outlier relevés which either did not belong to the target anthropogenic classes or to the geographical area of the ecoregion.
-We removed these, leaving a dataset of 2,508 relevés for further analysi: 2,419 relevés from SIVIM, originally recorded in 89 publications see (**Supplementary 2**); plus 89 relevés added by us.
+We removed these, leaving a dataset of 2,508 relevés for further analysis: 2,419 relevés from SIVIM, originally recorded in 89 publications see (**Supplementary 2**); plus 89 relevés added by us.